 Iceland was the last country to be settled in Europe, when emigrants from Scandinavia, and the British Isles first came to live on the island in the ninth and tenth century.
 It remains the most sparsely populated country in the continent with less than three inhabitants per square kilometre.

 Shaped by the unrelenting forces of nature, Iceland's harsh natural environment has bred a resilient nation that has learned to exist under extreme conditions, and harness the natural resources for its own prosperity.

 The cornerstone of Icelandic culture is the Icelandic language, which has spawned a literary tradition that dates back to the ancient Icelandic Sagas.
 Violent tales of blood feuds, traditions, family, and character.

 A strong literary tradition still thrives in modern Iceland.
 Icelandic authors publish more books per capita than in any other country in the world.
 Iceland also prides itself of a prospering music scene, a burgeoning film industry, and Icelandic design, that is coming of age.

-Icelandic customs and traditions are inspired by centuries long insular existence and a curious mixture of pagan influence on a Christian religion.
-Icelandic folk tales are ripe with mysticism, ghosts and elves and trolls, and further shaped by the natural forces and a taxing environment.
+Icelandic customs and traditions are inspired by centuries long insular existence, and a curious mixture of pagan influence on a Christian religion.
+Icelandic folk tales are ripe with mysticism, ghosts, elves, and trolls, and further shaped by the natural forces and a taxing environment.

 Iceland was the last country in Europe to be settled.
 To this day, it is one of the most sparsely populated countries in the world.
 Located in the middle of the North Atlantic, Iceland was settled by emigrants from Scandinavia and the British Isles in the tenth century.
 Due to Iceland's geographical location, it was mostly outside the influence of contemporary culture in Europe and America, until the late nineteenth century.